Family Presence & Visitation Policies

 Patient & Family Centered Care (PFCC): An approach to the planning, delivery, and evaluation of health care that is grounded in mutually beneficial partnerships among patients, families, and health care providers.
 PFCC applies to patients of all ages and can be practiced in any health care setting.

-Security and Welcome Desks: These desks are staffed by various MUSC Health staff including; security, house concierges and/or information specialists.
+Security and Information Desks: These desks are staffed by various MUSC Health staff including; security, house concierges and/or information specialists.
 They greet patients, family, visitors, staff and volunteers, assist with way-finding, identification and badging, and overall customer service.

 What to Bring When Visiting